siddharthramanan/TeamCoders_Event_Based_Model/Git_GitHub/4_How_to_Commit.md

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 The output we get now is very minimal.
-This highlights an important point about the status command - it’s purpose is to report on changes in the -recipies- repository relative to the last commit.
+This highlights an important point about the status command - it’s purpose is to report on changes in the -recipes- repository relative to the last commit.
 In order to see the commits made in a project we can use:

 ## History of the commits with git log
 ``` bash